🏒 Industry Playbooks

 • Referral potential: Happy customers refer family and friends

-The Optical Customer Journey
+The Optical Retail Customer Journey

-Understanding the complete optical customer experience:
+Understanding the complete optical retail customer experience:

-1. Appointment Booking
+1. Discovery & Booking

 • Online scheduling availability